Seriously good oatmeal cookie recipe

 Use parchment to line the cookie sheets if you have it--handy stuff!
 If you don't have it, grease the cookie sheet.

 Place on cookie sheet and flatten gently with your thumb or the bottom of a glass.
-They don't spread too much but they do spread some so don't crowd.
+They do spread some so don't crowd.

-Bake at 350 degrees for 7-9 minutes, then hide a batch for your snacking pleasure before you give your family a taste.
-In my current oven 8 minutes brings them to perfection; they'll still be moist and slightly bendy in the middle.
+Bake at 350 degrees for 7-9 minutes; start with 7 to test your often.
+Then hide a batch for your snacking pleasure before you give your family a taste.
+In my oven when I first posted this recipe 8 minutes brought them to perfection; I now have a new oven in a different house and I bake them for 7 minutes.

 If you put two cookie sheets in the oven at once, then halfway through rotate the pans top/bottom and front/back for more even heat distribution.